rfaelens/xpose/CONTRIBUTING.md

 ## Submitting issues

-Before posting a new issue, please check that it has not already been posted.
+Before posting a new issue, please check that it has not already been posted nor is listed in our [road-map](https://github.com/UUPharmacometrics/xpose/blob/master/ROADMAP.md).

 * For **feature requests** make sure to include sufficient information, such as a proposed workflow, plots images, links to posters or publications describing a method, etc.
 * For **reporting a bug**, the most important thing is to include a minimal reproducible example so that we can quickly verify your problem, and figure out how to fix it.
 To make your example reproducible: